Follow these steps to make sure you’re not wasting money on your electricity bill.

 In the kitchen

-- Do the washing up in a bowl rather than under running water to save around £30 per year, and only boil the amount of water you need for hot drinks.
+- Do the washing up in the sink or a bowl rather than under running water to save around £30 per year, and only boil the amount of water you need for hot drinks.

 - Use the right sized pan for what you are cooking and keep lids on as much as possible to reduce heat loss.